yakamok/yggdrasil-stats/README.md

 ![peerstats](peerstats.png)

 This small program collects stats from yggdrasil admin api and turns it into html.
-This is how it looks styled with a css.
+This is how it looks styled with css.

 ### ToDo: